 The purchase order makes exactly what a buyer wants from a seller clear.
 It helps to avoid any confusion in terms of what a buyer wants, how much of it, what the cost will be, when and where it’ll be delivered and so forth.

-More importantly, purchase orders are used by most manufacturing businesses because they help document all the purchases they make from vendors.
-This helps them know what they have bought and also what their production inventory looks like, which is critical for production planning, supply chain management and inventory management.
+More importantly, purchase orders help manufacturing businesses with the order management process because they help document all the orders that they’ve received from customers.
+This helps them know what they need to produce and also helps them keep track of their production inventory, which is critical for production planning, supply chain management and inventory management.

 Benefits of Using Purchase Orders